Li Guohua: Career in China Unicom

 On 19 July 2018, he was promoted to become general manager of China Unicom, serving in the post until his retirement on 11 March 2020.

 Downfall

 On 18 February 2022, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On 30 September, he was expelled from the Communist Party.
 On November 4, the Supreme People's Procuratorate signed an arrest order for him for taking bribes.
-On November 4, he was arrested for suspected bribe taking by the Supreme People's Procuratorate.
+On November 4, he was arrested for suspected bribery by the Supreme People's Procuratorate.

+On July 20, 2023, Li stood trial at the Intermediate People's Court of Qingdao in Shandong.
+Li was charged with abuse of power and bribery.
+He took over 66 million yuan in bribes, took advantage of his position to give selective project contracting and job promotion, and caused the loss of over 49 million yuan in state assets.
+Li pleaded guilty to the charges.
+On 7 May 2024, the court sentenced Li to 16 years in prison and fined him 6 million yuan.